-Causes of Ornamental Plaster Damage
+Causes of Ornamental Plaster Damage return to top ▲

-Ornamental Plaster Substrate.
+Ornamental Plaster Substrate

 For flat plaster walls and ceilings, as well as decorative forms, the system to attach interior plaster to walls and ceilings primarily consisted of 1/4" x 1-1/4" wooden lathing strips nailed 3/8" apart against studs and joists.
-First a scratch coat consisting of sand, lime, and cattle hair was troweled on the lath and pressed through the slots so as to slump over and form "keys."
+First a scratch coat consisting of sand, lime, and cattle hair was troweled on the lath and pressed through the slots so as to slump over and form

+"keys."
 Next, a brown coat was applied to establish flat and plumb surfaces.
 The earliest plasterwork consisted of two coats of lime and sand plaster; later in the 19th century, a third or finish coat was applied that consisted of both lime and gypsum.
 Decorative units were generally attached to the substrate using plaster as an adhesive.

-Signs of Failure.
+Signs of Failure

 Failure of the substrate is more typical than failure of the plaster ornament itself.
-Among the reasons for deterioration, structural movement (see Fig. 10) and water intrusion (see Fig. 11) are the most deleterious.
+Among the reasons for deterioration, structural movement and water intrusion are the most deleterious.
 Buildings move and settle, causing deflection and delamination which result in stress cracking.
-These cracks often begin at the corners of windows and doors and extend upward at acute angles (see Fig. 12).
+These cracks often begin at the corners of windows and doors and extend upward at acute angles.
 Roof or plumbing leaks make finishes discolor and peel and cause efflorescence, especially on plain-run or enriched cornices.
-Unheated buildings with water intrusion are subject to freeze-thaw cycles which ultimately result in base coat and ornamental plaster failure (see Fig. 13).
+Unheated buildings with water intrusion are subject to freeze-thaw cycles which ultimately result in base coat and ornamental plaster failure.

-Fig. 10.
 Structural settling has caused this ceiling to deflect.
-Prior to restoring the damaged plaster and final repainting, a structural engineer experienced in historic preservation will be engaged to shore-up the ceiling from below and reattach the sagging ceiling plaster with the joists above (see also Fig. 17 under Immediate Action.)
-Photo: National Park Service files.
+A structural engineer will shore-up the ceiling from below and re-attach the sagging ceiling plaster with the joists above.
+Photo: NPS files.